fnpen/wordpress-modern-settings-page-boilerplate/README.md

 Enable plugin 'Modern Settings Page Boilerplate for WordPress' and click to 'Modern Settings' menu item.

-# How to modify and build?
+# How to modify and build bundle? 😎

 Install nodejs and npm to your system,